Freelancers - The Self-Employed

 A lot of my personal friends are freelancers, the live music and events industry would not exist without them, most of them are technicians who either work for bands in roles such as Lighting Directors, Sound Engineers or Backline Technicians or they work for contract suppliers such as audio, lighting, video, stage and set building companies etc. I am a freelancer myself of course.

 Many freelancers want all the benefits of being employed together with the benefits of being self-employed, I can already hear the moans and groans before an argument develops when I say sorry, but you can’t have it both ways!

 Both employment states have their advantages and disadvantages, you get to charge clients more when you’re self-employed but then you have to provide your own Public Liability Insurance, training, personal protective equipment such as safety footwear, high vis tabard and a helmet, pay your own tax and National Insurance, this usually means you have to pay an accountant, you don’t get paid holidays, sick pay, a pension or P.D.s.
 You have to find work, it may not be regular and nobody has any commitment to provide you with work.
-When you are self-employed it means you are the employer and you employ yourself, you have all the responsibilities of both, you run your own business but there are some Tax benefits.
+When you are self-employed it means you are the employer and the employee as you employ yourself, you have all the responsibilities of both employer and emploee as you run your own business, but there are some Tax benefits.